Distinguishing Between Mechanical and Logical Failures in NAS QNAP IS-400 Pro RAID Arrays: Recovery Guide

 To mitigate these impacts, it is recommended to regularly defragment the data on NAS QNAP IS-400 Pro devices.
 Defragmentation rearranges the fragmented data into contiguous blocks, improving read and write speeds and reducing the risk of data loss.
 Additionally, ensuring sufficient free space on the NAS device and regularly monitoring disk health can help minimize the impact of fragmentation and improve overall system performance and data integrity.

-Although NAS IS-400 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS IS-400 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view